alac/alac.github.io/_posts/2016-12-24-the_unicode_post.md

 2deep4me, so I'll direct you [here](http://utf8everywhere.org/#characters) for a real definition.
 Just be aware that, at the end of the day, the existence of all these concepts is somewhat relevant for working with Unicode.

-How do we get by in such a cold an heartless universe?
+How do we get by in such a cold and heartless universe?
 ====================
 First off, acknowledge how first-world encoding problems are.
 Then, get good.